Porteous Riots: Riot

-Conviction and acquittal
+Conviction and deferment of execution

 Porteous was arrested the same afternoon and charged with murder.
 On 5 July 1736, he was tried at the High Court of Justiciary.
 A majority of witnesses testified that Porteous had personally fired into the crowd on 14 April, although sixteen others said they had not seen him do so.
 Feelings were running high in Edinburgh when the jury unanimously found Porteous guilty of murder.
 He was sentenced to death and the execution was set to take place in the Grassmarket on 8 September 1736.
 Porteous was imprisoned in the same condemned cell in the Tolbooth that had earlier held Wilson and Robertson.

 Events in Scotland alarmed the government in London, and Sir Robert Walpole attempted to influence events by asking his representative in Edinburgh to become involved.
-But he had miscalculated, underestimating the depth of feeling in Scotland.
-A formal appeal was petitioned to Queen Caroline, who granted a reprieve and the execution was deferred.
+A formal appeal was petitioned to Queen Caroline, who ordered the execution to be deferred by six weeks, pending the return of the king from Hanover.
+But Walpole had miscalculated, underestimating the depth of feeling in Scotland.

 Public lynching

-Public resentment grew in Edinburgh when word arrived that Porteous had received a reprieve granted by Queen Caroline.
+The deferment of the sentence caused public resentment in Edinburgh, with people mistakenly believing that Porteous had been fully reprieved.
 The city authorities increased the guard at the Tolbooth prison when they learned that there was a plot to lynch the imprisoned Captain.
 However, the evening before it was due to happen, a mob of more than four thousand gathered at Portsburgh, west of the city.
 They made their way across the Grassmarket to the Cowgate and up to the High Street before converging on the Tolbooth.
 Eventually the mob was able to overpower the guards and Porteous was dragged from his cell up the Lawnmarket to the West Bow and down to the Grassmarket.
 It was there that he was hanged from a dyer's pole using a rope taken from a local draper's shop.

 After a short while Porteus was pulled down and stripped naked.
 His nightgown and shirt were then wrapped around his head before he was hanged again.
 However, as his hands were untied, he was able to struggle free.
 Some of the mob began beating him savagely, breaking his arm and shoulder and an attempt was made to set his naked foot alight.
 He was hauled up again and hung and died a short while later just before midnight on 7 September 1736.
 He was buried in Greyfriars Kirkyard, Edinburgh, the following day.